A Resilient Military Child to the Rescue

-Military children are known for being resilience and that trait proved timely and to the rescue recently.
+The Defense Health Agency has long noted that military kids are the cornerstone of military families and display remarkable strength and resilience.

+Such strength and resilience in a youngster was acknowledged with a special command Good Catch Award at Navy Medicine Readiness Training Command (NMRTC) Bremerton March 29, 2021.

 Iris Motter, the eight-year daughter of Lt. j.g.
 Tefany Motter, Navy Nurse Corps officer assigned to NMRTC Bremerton, was recognized for her quick thinking in rendering support to a family member in need of medical attention.

-Iris was presented a special command Good Catch Award at Navy Medicine Readiness Training Command (NMRTC) Bremerton, March 29, 2021 (Official Navy phot by Douglas H Stutz, NHB/NMRTC Bremerton public affairs office).
+According to Cmdr.
+Kathryn Jensen, NMRTC Bremerton’s Nursing Services assistant director, while Motter was at work, Iris noticed her grandmother was not responding to her phone ringing.
+Her grandmother did not recognize herself or her phone password.
+Iris initiated a memory game to get the phone password.

+“Because of this, she was able to unlock the phone and call her mother,” said Jensen.
+“Iris’ immediate recognition of the seriousness of the situation, calm demeanor, ingenuity and quick actions enabled Motter to get her mother to the Emergency Department and definitive care.”

 |Date Taken: